mahuntington/python_sql/python_sql/lessons/flask.md

 ## Create an Index Route

-From here on out, it's just combination of what we already know about using Python alongside Postgres.
+From here on out, it's just combination of Flask and what we already know about using Python with Postgres.
 Delete the `@app.get("/")` route along with the `hello` route handler function.
 Add in the following:

 ```python
 @app.get("/people/")